E-Books, Shocking secrets of ex-airline and travel agents.

 It’s my believe the writers of airline secrets guides promote the sales with ad copy expressing how disgruntled and angry they are with their unhappy association with their former employers.
 If that sells books, go ahead, but some of us know the perks you enjoyed in your former positions.

-The question is are the e-books or guides worth the time and expense?
 Yes, definitely!
 Ignore the angry tones in their writings, a lot of money saving and vital information is being shared.
 Believe me they are making up for their discomfort each time someone buys their e-book.

 I recommend prior to planning your trip and buying any tickets, making any reservations, cars, hotels, cruises you purchase at least one "insider's guide".
 Your wallet will love you and you will enjoy the trip and the savings that can be yours.
 The information is immediately available in the form of e-books that can be downloaded to your computer for reference as you go about your online shopping.